Michael Collins (writer and broadcaster): Race, Class and Controversy

+Television

+On publication The Likes Of Us was serialised in The Guardian and later became the Channel 4 documentary The British Working Class, written and presented by Collins.
+The film was the first in a series of three documentaries on the British class system.
+The historian and academic Tristram Hunt presented the middle classes, with the final film in the series, on the upper classes, presented by the author James Delingpole.

-In 2011, he wrote and presented The Great Estate, a documentary about social housing in the UK. broadcast on BBC4 and BBC2.
+In 2011, Collins wrote and presented The Great Estate, a documentary about social housing in the UK. broadcast on BBC4 and BBC2.

 His BBC4 documentary on suburbia, Everyday Eden: A Potted History of the Suburban Garden was broadcast in April 2014.

 Collins has contributed to BBC TV's The Culture Show and The Politics Show as well as Radio 4's Start the Week, Woman's Hour, Saturday Review and The Long View.

-He has also written on television, film, new media, politics and history for numerous newspapers and magazines, including the Observer, Guardian, Independent, TLS, Sunday Telegraph, Prospect, New Statesman, Literary Review, Wallpaper, French Vogue and The Sunday Times.
+He has also written on television, film, new media, politics and history for newspapers and magazines, including the Observer, Guardian, Independent, TLS, Sunday Telegraph, Prospect, New Statesman, Literary Review, Wallpaper, French Vogue and The Sunday Times.